It4innovations/hyperqueue/docs/deployment/allocation.md

 this command is best-effort!
 It is not guaranteed that the command will always be executed.** For example, PBS/Slurm can kill the allocation without giving HQ a chance to run the command.

+- `--worker-time-limit <duration>` Sets the time limit of workers spawned in the allocations of this queue[^1].
+After the time limit expires, the worker will be stopped.
+Normally, the worker time limit is set to the time limit of the allocation queue.
+But if you want, you can shorten it with this command to make the worker exit sooner, for example to give more time for a worker stop command (`--worker-stop-cmd`) to execute.
+Note that this command is not designed to stop workers early if they have nothing to do.
+This functionality is provided by `--idle-timeout`.

 - `--name <name>` Name of the allocation queue.
 Will be used to name allocations.
 Serves for debug purposes only.

 [^1]: You can use various [shortcuts](../cli/shortcuts.md#duration) for the duration value.